cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.123 April 21st, 2022
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.124 May 14th, 2022

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.